wonkwonlee/wonkwonlee/README.md

 ### Hey, I'm Wonkwon Lee!

-MSCS Student at New York University Courant Institute of Mathematical Sciences
+MSCS Student at New York University, Courant Institute of Mathematical Sciences

 BSc from the University of Manchester

-Born in 🇰🇷 Grew up in 🇨🇦 Studied in 🇬🇧 Going 🇺🇸
+🇰🇷🇨🇦🇬🇧🇺🇸

 <br/>